-The below maximum award levels have been agreed for applications submitted until the end of the 2020/21 academic year.
-The Student Support Funds have been very heavily oversubscribed this academic year and in the vast majority of cases we are only able to award a portion of the calculated shortfall or amount requested.
+The below maximum award levels have been agreed for applications submitted until the end of the academic year.
+The Student Support Funds are heavily oversubscribed and in the vast majority of cases we are only able to award a portion of the calculated shortfall or amount requested.

 The maximum level of award is only given in situations of extreme hardship, it is NOT the standard level of award.